jnguyen1192/SIA/README.md

         Can it be similar color of the real color ? first proposal use the real colors
             second proposal use the primary colors
-        Synthesis of choices of the colors of the box Specify if a voice of the thinking will exist Etablish the show of the voice (text or audio)
+            third proposal use the AVG of colors on video Synthesis of choices of the colors of the box Specify if a voice of the thinking will exist Etablish the show of the voice (text or audio)